 Options granted generally vest in three tranches over three years.
-Options vest upon termination of employment or engagement by:
+Options vest upon termination of employment or engagement:

-- Eldorado or a related entity of Eldorado, for any reason other than for cause (as defined in the Officers and Directors Plan) or, in the case of a consultant, breach of contract, at any time in the 12 months following a change of control of Eldorado; or - The optionee, should there be a material adverse change in location, salary, duties or responsibilities in the 12 months following the change of control and the optionee has provided written notice to the Company within 30 days of such material adverse change.
+- By Eldorado, for any reason other than for cause (as defined in the Incentive Stock Option Plan) at any time in the 12 months following a change of control of Eldorado; or - By the optionee, should there be a material adverse change in location, salary, duties or responsibilities in the 12 months following the change of control and the optionee has provided written notice to the Company within 30 days of such material adverse change.